miekg/cf/cmd/cfgroup/cfgroup.1.md

 `-x` *GROUP*
 :   list the hostnames from all specified *GROUP*s that are _not also_ in this specific *GROUP*.
 Mostly
-    used to filter out IsInactive hosts: `cfgroup -x IsInactive IsWebserver` as an example.
+    used to filter out "IsInactive" hosts: `cfgroup -x IsInactive IsWebserver` as an example.

 `-o`
 :   list the hostnames that only appear _once_ in the specified *GROUP*s.